3 Ways Technology Can Enhance Your Business

 But what is automation?
 At its core, automation is using software to do repetitive, time-consuming, and menial tasks, replacing the need for human labor.
 A few decades ago, automation covered almost exclusively robotics or machine work in manufacturing plants.
 With the advancement of technology, businesses of all sizes can now use various pre-set systems to perform manual tasks, particularly in human resources, finance, marketing, and customer service.

 How does automation enhance your business?
-With automation, you can streamline your customer care channels, track consumers’ online buying patterns, personalize marketing emails, and collect data to identify future trends.
+With automation, you can streamline your customer care channels, track consumers’ online buying patterns, personalize marketing emails, verify email addresses in bulk, and collect data to identify future trends.
 Businesses that use automation and controls engineering expertise often see improvement in workflow efficiency, increase in productivity, and reduction in operational costs.